openedx/edx-documentation/en_us/open_edx_course_authors/source/set_up_course/creating_course/search_course.rst

 Course Search
 #####################

-Learners can search much of the content of your edX course, including the course title, description, text, and video transcripts.
+Learners can search much of the content of your course, including the course title, description, text, and video transcripts.
 Learners can search inside individual courses, or they can search all the courses that they are enrolled in at one time.
 When learners search all their courses at one